Meet Our Team

 Dr. Michael Sweet

-Dr. Sweet earned his Ph.D. from University of Texas Austin in Educational Psychology.
-His research and professional work have centered on learning processes in student groups and he has published in Educational Psychology Review, Journal on Excellence in College Teaching, Decision Sciences, Journal of Innovative Education, To Improve the Academy, and New Directions for Teaching and Learning.
+Dr. Sweet (he/him/his) earned his Ph.D. from University of Texas Austin in Educational Psychology.
+His research and professional work have centered on learning processes in student groups and he has published in Educational Psychology Review, Excellence in College Teaching, Decision Sciences, Innovative Education, To Improve the Academy, and New Directions for Teaching and Learning.
 He was an invited guest editor for a special issue of Educational Psychology Review and was lead editor of the volume Team-Based Learning in the Social Sciences and Humanities: Group Work that Works to Generate Critical Thinking and Engagement.

 Dr. Sweet presents nationally and internationally on critical thinking and team-based learning, served as the 2009-2010 President of the international Team-Based Learning Collaborative and 2014-2016 Executive Editor of Publications.
 Furthermore, the online resources he developed to support critical thinking instruction and team-based learning have achieved international adoption.